Exabyte-io/documentation/docs/tutorials/jobs-cli/cli-job-import.md

 ## Import Finished Job Results

-If a job was previously submitted without adding the `#PBS -web` directive, its results can still be imported into web interface.
+If a job was previously submitted and was not set to be registered under the web interface, its results can still be imported into web interface.
 Under the [command-line interface](../../cli/overview.md), the following command should be run.

 ```bash
 exajob_parse -j=/path/to/job/script